shimmeris/SCFProxy/README.md

 [README](README.md) | [中文文档](README_zh.md)

-SCFProxy is a tool that implements multiple proxies based on cloud functions and API gateway functions provided by cloud providers.
+SCFProxy is a tool to implement HTTP proxy, SOCKS proxy, and reverse proxy based on cloud function and API gateway provided by several cloud service providers.

 # Installation